Economics

 We work hard to help students get into top graduate schools, including Duke University, Georgetown University, Stanford University and the Wharton School of the University of Pennsylvania.
 Our graduates also get jobs at leading businesses, such as Disney, JP Morgan, Merrill Lynch and Pepsi.

-We offer both a major and a minor in economics.
+We offer a major and minor in economics as well as a major in economics-finance.